 Chiang Mai - South

 This elephant sanctuary offers the special experience of visiting a century old Karen settlement and spending time with two magnificent, gentle elephant brothers.
-Gain insights into the nature of this remarkable species while feeding them, walking with them in nature, watching them play in the mud, and bathing them in the river.
+By visiting this project you will gain insights into the nature of this remarkable species while feeding them, walking with them in nature, watching them play in the mud, and bathe in the river.

 This elephant sanctuary near Chiang Mai offers guests an amazing experience being with elephants in beautiful natural surroundings including a jungle canopy and a cascading stream.
 Feed the elephants, walk with them along hillside jungle trails, watching them forage, and later watch them take a mud bath and bathe them in the stream.